poilvert/AI/README.rst

-**AI** repository
+**AI/ML** repository
 =================

-AI related programs, scripts and utilities used by myself for personal exploration
+AI/ML related programs, scripts, and utilities used by myself for personal exploration

 Inspiration
 ===========